Emelyke/Call-Centre-Dashboard/README.md

 -Optimize workforce scheduling by aligning agent availability with peak call hours especially during weekends and Mondays to reduce unanswered calls.
 Implement call queue management tools and consider self-service options (e.g., IVR, chatbots) to improve response rates, enhance customer satisfaction, and protect brand reputation.

 -Implement a continuous training and development program to reinforce best practices, keep agents updated on industry trends, and enhance their ability to deliver effective solutions.
-This will not only improve individual agent performance but also ensure consistent, high-quality custome.
+This will not only improve individual agent performance but also ensure consistent, high-quality customer satisfaction.

 -Implement multichannel support (e.g., live chat, email, and social platforms) to enhance service accessibility and streamline operational efficiency.